 Donald Sanderson, Board Member

 Donald Sanderson is proud to be the Chief Executive Officer (CEO) of the West Parry Sound Health Centre & Lakeland Long Term Care in Parry Sound, Ontario since 2009.

 His career in health administration spans more than twenty years.
 Previous to his current role, Sanderson has held positions as the CEO of Alexandra Hospital, Ingersoll and the Director of the Cardiac Program for the London Health Sciences Centre and former Victoria Hospital, London.

 Born and raised in St. Thomas, Donald is a graduate of Humber College, Western University and holds a Master’s in Health Administration from the University of Ottawa.
 Sanderson is a Certified Health Executive with the Canadian College of Health Leaders as well as a member and Past Chair of the Ontario Hospital Association’s Small, Rural & Northern Hospitals Leadership Council.

 Sanderson is a Vice Chair of the Canadore College Board of Governors, a member of the West Parry Sound Health Centre Foundation Board and Past President of the Rotary Club of Parry Sound.

 Maureen Solecki, Board Member

-Maureen Solecki, President and CEO, Grey Bruce Health Services, began her health care career at the Foothills Hospital in Calgary in 1979.
+Maureen Solecki, recently retired President and CEO of Grey Bruce Health Services, began her health care career at the Foothills Hospital in Calgary in 1979.
 In 1981 she relocated to Owen Sound to join the hospital just as the new regional facility for the Grey Bruce area was being built.
 Maureen remained with the hospital through a voluntary amalgamation of six hospitals, which lead to the creation of Grey Bruce Health Services in 1998.
 She has served as a Vice President holding several different portfolios including diagnostic, therapeutic and support services.
 Maureen became President and CEO of Grey Bruce Health Services in May of 2009, and oversees the operation of six hospitals and a withdrawal management centre.